Why Didn't the Custodian Pick Up My Trash?

 B. Medical Waste and Biohazards

-- Red medical waste bags with medical/biohazardous waste will not be accepted at the landfill.
+- Red medical waste bags with medical/biohazardous waste that are not treated using a CDPH-approved method will not be accepted at the landfill.

 - Bloodstained items in regular trash must be properly bagged and sealed and treated as Medical waste.